-Be very clear and specific when saving and submitting a file, especially when communicating with others.
-Many students tend to name their files only "DiscussionPost.doc", "Smith.doc", or "CitizenshipTest.docx".
+Be very clear and specific when saving and posting a file, especially when communicating with others via email, such as sending drafts for comments.
+Many students tend to name their files only "Newsreview.doc", "AmericanNews.doc", or "CitizenshipTest.docx".
 Of course, this is very confusing for the recipient of your document (be it a fellow student, an instructor or future employer).
 Try to develop a consistent and clear system over time.
 This will help you to remember what the file is about months and years down the road and make communication with others easier.
 Make certain that your file name includes your last name, year, title of your document and course number/name and the type of assignment: